Manasdas21/Delta---Demo/README.md

 # Delta---Demo
-This is the git &amp; github practice repository.
+This is the git &amp; github practice repository..